odddollar/Hertz-hunter/README.md

 The Wi-Fi hotspot is provided as a means of accessing additional features through a web-based interface.
 Currently this includes an API that allows Hertz Hunter to be integrated into other software, thus greatly extending the functionality beyond just the physical device.

 The hotspot is started when the `Wi-Fi` menu is selected, and is stopped when this menu is exited.
-When the hotspot is running, the device scans the RF spectrum as it would when viewing the `Scan` menu, however it does it in the background and doesn't draw a graph on the display.
+When the hotspot is running, the device scans the RF spectrum as it would when viewing the `Scan` menu, however it does so in the background and doesn't draw a graph on the display.

 On this menu the configured SSID and password for the hotspot is displayed, which can be connected to from another device, such as a phone or computer.
 The IP is the address of the Hertz Hunter device and is where all requests should be sent to.
 The documentation for the API is available [here](API.md), and currently includes the following features: